galaxyproject/training-material/topics/additional-analyses/tutorials/adding-evidence-tracks/tutorial.md

 ![](../../images/adding-evidence-tracks-screenshots/5-track-group.png)

-4. The most common reason for workflow failure in these cases is name mismatch between the comparison gff3 and the Apollo organism.
+4.The most common reason for workflow failure in these cases is name mismatch between the comparison gff3 and the Apollo organism.
 Workflow prompts for a name change, but the parameters have to be manually expanded.

 ![](../../images/adding-evidence-tracks-screenshots/6-rename-sequence.png)